3D Visualization Rendering: What Makes a Good 3D?

 A good 3D rendering is one that triggers positive emotions in you and encourages you to take the actions it was intended for.

-At the same time, what distinguishes a merely good 3D visualization from a high-end one is that even a quick glance at the former makes it clear that it is not a photograph — though you still love the result.
+At the same time, what distinguishes a merely good 3D visualization from a high-end one is that even a quick glance at the former makes it clear that it's not a photograph—though you still love the result.

 A good 3D should be perfect at solving each of these tasks: when looking at such images customers should see a realistic picture and be more likely to choose your services in pursuing their goals and dreams.

-But there is another question: can a 3D rendered image be of such a low quality that it will scare away prospective customers?
+But there's another question: can a 3D rendered image be of such low quality that it will scare away prospective customers?
 We will see in our next article…